 Reset Licensing Status

-Using the SLMGR REARM command reset the licensing status of your machine.
+Using the SLMGR REARM command reset the licensing status of your device.
 Remember, CMD must be running as administrator with required system privileges.
-If you’re not logged in as administrator, switch user and log-in to the Administrator user account.
+If you’re not logged in as administrator, switch user and login to the Administrator user account.

 For Windows 8.1/ 8: